Elvishrdz/Stampay-Demo/README.md

 # Stampay-Demo
-This is a repository to show some of my skills to apply for a position in Stampay as Junior Android Developer (Ich freue mich auf das!)
+This repository is to show some of my skills.
+This clone of the StampayApp (Germany) was developed in less than 4 hours (creating and obtaing the assets, adding dependencies, programming (in kotlin), etc.

 This demo implements:
 - Launch Screen